 At this time of year when the weather gets cold enough to start affecting your fire or stove you may be surprised or even shocked when things don’t seem to work the way they normally do.

-Stoves have a running temperature and take time to reach this point, you may find they won’t start up so easily and/or are smokey for a wee while.
-This is due to the cold air dropping down the flue , once up to running temp the hot air rising displaces the cold air as it pushes its way up and out the chimney.
-You may need to try heating the metal top/baffle plate with a blow torch before attempting to light your fire or if it is not metal, you could try the scandinavian method of building your fire upside down i.e. paper on top> kindling>wood/coal.
+Stoves have a running temperature and take time to reach this point , you may find they won’t start up so easily and/or are Smokey for the first 10-15 minutes.
+This is due to the cold air dropping down the flue but once up to running temp the hot air rising displaces the cold air as it pushes its way up and out the chimney.
+You may need to try heating the metal baffle plate with a blow torch before attempting to light your fire or if it is not metal , you could try the Scandinavian method of building your fire upside down i.e. paper on top> kindling>wood/coal.

 Tar or Black Liquid